libscie/dev.researchequals.com/README.md

 yarn rw dev
 ```

-### Docker
+### Docker Installation

-We also supply Docker instructions for those who want those:
+We also supply a Docker environment to get up and running.
+If you are unfamiliar with Docker, you may not want to take this route.

 ```sh
 docker compose -f docker-compose.dev.yml up